stonemjs/docs/src/docs/essentials/error-handler.md

 }
 ```

-You don’t need this in most apps — but it’s essential for adapter authors or advanced customization.
+You don’t need this in most apps, but it’s essential for adapter authors or advanced customization.
 :::

 ::: tip